Great reserves to visit in November

 Throughout the late autumn and winter College Lake is home to many overwintering wildfowl.
 The reserve is widely regarded as one of the best places in Buckinghamshire for water birds, and with many hides overlooking the lake, this is a great destination for bird watchers or for families, whatever the weather.

-Enjoy more local wildfowl on the Tring Reservoirs Wild Walk which is a circular walk that includes College Lake, a section of the Grand Union Canal and three reservoirs.
+Enjoy more local wildfowl on the Tring Reservoirs Wild Walk which is a circular walk that includes College Lake, a section of the Grand Union Canal and three nearby reservoirs.

 Hosehill Lake, Berks